dmbinns/dmbinns.github.io/index.md

 In this tutorial, we will walk into the world of APIs by fetching real data from a public API, turning it into a tidy table with Pandas, and creating a simple chart with Matplotlib.

+More specifically, we are going to use the [Open Notify API](http://api.open-notify.org/astros.json) to:
+    - Fetch live JSON data about astronauts currently in space.
+    - Convert it into a Pandas DataFrame.
+    - Create a simple visualization of astronauts by spacecraft.
+This is a short, hands-on exercise you can adapt to almost any API.

 ## Pre-reqs

 We will be doing all thee work for this tutorial in Python.
 To set up, you will need to install and import a few libraries.